braze-inc/braze-docs/_docs/_hidden/private_betas/snowflake_integration.md

 ### Removing an attribute

 If you want to completely remove an attribute from a user’s profile, you can set it to `null`.
-If you want an attribute to remain unchanged, you can just not send it to Braze until it’s been updated.
+If you want an attribute to remain unchanged, don't send it to Braze until it’s been updated.

 ### Create JSON string from another table